bazelbuild/bazel/site/docs/skylark/bzl-style.md

 * As in BUILD files, there is no strict line length limit as labels can be long.
   When possible, try to use at most 79 characters per line.

-* In keyword arguments, spaces around the equal sign are optional.
+* In keyword arguments, spaces around the equal sign are optional, but be consistent within any given call.
 In general, we follow the BUILD file convention when calling macros and native rules, and the Python convention for other functions, e.g.

 ```python
 def fct(name, srcs):